Some Riemann Hypotheses from Random Walks over Primes: An Equation Relating Non-Trivial Zeros and Primes

 More interestingly, equation \eqref{trans_dir} together with \eqref{arg_dir} no longer makes any reference to the $L$-function itself.
 Remarkably, this shows that every single zero $\rho_n = 1/2 + it_n$ is determined by all of the primes, which is a converse of Riemann's result for $\pi(x)$ as a sum over zeros.
 One can actually in practice solve for zeros using only primes from equation \eqref{trans_dir} with the replacement \eqref{arg_dir}.
-An interesting question which remains unanswered by the above analysis is how large an $N$ is required in order to obtain a particular desired accuracy of a zero.
-In Table~\ref{table_zeros} we provide some numerical data concerning this question.
+In Table~\ref{table_zeros} we provide some numerical data for the character in \eqref{chi7}.
+Approximating $\vartheta_{k,a} (t)$ with Stirling's formula, one can calculate zeros to very high $t$ using the above formulas.
+Using this approach, in \cite{ALzeta} one of us computed the $10^{100}$-th zeta zero to over $100$ decimal places.
+An interesting question which we leave open is how the error scales with $N$.

 The same argument holds for cusp forms through \eqref{EPFmod}; see \cite[eq.
 (57)]{FrancaLeclair}.
 Although not discussed in \cite{FrancaLeclair}, it is now clear that this only applies to cusp forms.
 For non-cusp forms the transcendental equation will not have a solution.
-This is evident from the previous Example~\ref{exampleG4} considering $G_4$.